Below are answers to many of the questions that we receive throughout the year. The questions are organized by the following categories:

 ACS, Inc. - Education Services

-Be sure to include your account number on your check: 48400-your social security number-01, so there’s no confusion as to which account to apply your payment, as ACS may be servicing another of your loans.
+Be sure to include your account number on your check: 48400-your social security number-01, so there’s no confusion as to which account to apply your payment, as ACS may be servicing another of your Federal loans.

 How are payments applied to my Fordham Revolving Loans?